 Despite the nearly-obliterated walls, the upper floors were quite sturdy and clearly still supported the occasional work crew dismantling the place.
 And while the metal exterior stairframe had been shorn of its risers to discourage climbing, the carpeted interior staircases were easily navigated.

 The majority of the rooms were the same thing.
 Even without furniture and curtains they still had roughly the same floorspace, that little closet, a bathroom, and a door into the central hallway.
-Only way upstairs, on the third floor (which only existed on one side; the other topped out at three), were there rooms with a few more amenities.
+Only way upstairs, on the third floor (which only existed on one side; the other topped out at two), were there rooms with a few more amenities.

 Look, a minibar!
-The set of rooms overlooking the courtyard on the third floor were larger and clearly more expensive to reserve.
-The doorways were larger and the bathrooms were vast--jacuzzi bathtubs, possibly?-- and they had a wall of windows (long gone, of course) overlooking the pool/pond/barbeque grills/walkways at the center of the hotel.
+The set of rooms overlooking the courtyard on the third floor was larger and clearly more expensive to reserve.
+The doorways were larger and the bathrooms were vast--jacuzzi bathtubs, possibly?--and they had a wall of windows (long gone, of course) overlooking the pool/pond/barbeque grills/walkways at the center of the hotel.
 I'll bet it was fun to stay here, in a way; the view must have been cool at night, with the pool lit up, and the bathrooms must have been great--not to mention the minibar with its mini-liquors only six times retail price--but honestly I can't picture how you'd make proper use of such a room.
 A big party, I guess, but I can't stand being with a big party at a hotel.
 The minibar must have become a curse when nobody wanted to go to bed and everyone started getting sick and sleeping on the floor.
 We've all seen it.

 These steel doors in the main corridor scared the holy hell out of me by swinging loose every once in a while, after a long, long pause.
 The noise was overwhelming in the silent hotel, and it sent me scurrying into a linen closet once or twice.
 Good fun.